eloj/radix-sorting/README.md

 ## Key derivation; Sort order and floats

 So far we have been using an unsigned integer as the key, which we've sorted in ascending order.
-What if key we want to sort on is some other type, or if we want to sort in descending order?
+What if the key we want to sort on is some other type, or if we want to sort in descending order?

 First off, for a LSB radix sort, the keys really need to be the same width,